JezuzLizard/Public-BO2-Mods/MapRestartWorkaround/readme.md

 -Players keep all points

 -End game check is disabled just incase player[0] leaves during the respawn function its reenabled when players are respawned

+-Players who were killed during the blackscreen have their downs set to 0